pip-services/pip-services-docs/content/en/python/components/info/context_info.md

 Important points

-- Most often ContextInfo is used by logging and performance counters to identify source of the collected logs and metrics.
+- Most often ContextInfo is used by logging and performance counters to identify the source of the collected logs and metrics.

 #### Configuration parameters